triska/clpb/README.md

    ![](figures/filler.png) ![XOR with NAND gates](figures/xor.png)

-   This examples uses *universally quantified* variables to express the output as a function of the input variables in residual goals.
+   This example uses *universally quantified* variables to express the output as a function of the input variables in residual goals.

 3. [**matchsticks.pl**](matchsticks.pl): A puzzle involving
    matchsticks.
 See below for more information.